Skip to content Skip to Navigation

 The Elections Process

-If you have any questions, do not hesitate to contact the Office of the Registrar.
-Otherwise, all eligible participants should watch their inboxes for an email on Monday, October 7.
+More information is on the OAA Council Elections Page, but if you have any questions, do not hesitate to contact the Office of the Registrar.
+Otherwise, all eligible participants should watch their inboxes for an email on Monday, October 6

-Please note: only Architects may vote in the Council elections—this Regulatory Bulletin is also being provided to those on the path to licensure to keep them informed of the Association’s electoral processes.
+Please note: Only holders of a licence or limited licence may vote in the Council elections.
+The Regulatory Bulletin was also provided to Retired Members, and students and interns on the path to licensure, to keep them informed of the Association’s electoral processes.

 Share